The Ant64S — Starter Edition

 Core Philosophy

-The Ant64S is designed around four core ideas:
+The Ant64S is built around four core ideas:

-• a command list layer capable of rendering ImGui draw lists directly
+• Low-overhead graphics — a layer-based system with tilemaps, sprites, vector primitives, and a command list layer capable of rendering ImGui draw lists directly.

-Like the C64, Atari ST, and Amiga before it, the Ant64S is designed to be:
+• Creative-first design — like the C64, Atari ST, and Amiga before it, the Ant64S is designed to be programmed directly, explored by demo coders, and used by musicians and artists, not just gamers.

 CPU and Supervisor

-• Runs the OS, applications, simulation CPU cores, tools
+• Runs the OS, applications, simulation CPU cores, and tools

 • Treats the FPGA as a memory-mapped device over a QSPI bus